ericoporto/ags-manual-wiki/UpgradeTo36.md

 eKeyModNum | numlock key
 eKeyModCaps | capslock key

-Then, engine now supports "new style" key handling mode and "old style" mode.
+The engine now supports "new style" key handling mode and "old style" mode.
 There's a **"Use old-style key handling"** option in the "Backwards compatibility" group that lets you choose either old or new key handling mode.
-This will be "off" (meaning - new mode) by default, but will be enabled (meaning - old mode) when you import older projects.
+This will be "off" (meaning - new mode) by default but will be enabled (meaning - old mode) when you import older projects.
 If you like to use the new mode you'll need to disable this setting.
-What is the difference between two modes?
+What is the difference between the two modes?

 **Old (classic) key mode:**
  - lone mod keys (Ctrl, Alt, Shift) are not passed further into the engine nor script, thus `on_key_press` is not called for them;